Manson back at Central California prison after hospital stay

 BAKERSFIELD, Calif.
-(AP) — Charles Manson is back in a California prison after a hospital stay for an unspecified medical problem.
+(AP) — Cult leader Charles Manson is back in a Central California prison after a reported hospital stay for an unspecified medical problem.

-State corrections department spokesman Jeffrey Callison says Saturday that Manson is at Corcoran State Prison in Central California.
+Manson, 82, was at California State Prison, Corcoran as of Saturday, said Jeffrey Callison, a spokesman for the state Department of Corrections and Rehabilitation.

-In an email, Callison adds that the department has never stated Manson ever left the facility.
+“We never stated he was anywhere else,” Callison said in an email.
+“Medical privacy laws do not allow (the department) to discuss inmates’ medical issues, if any.”

-Authorities have cited privacy laws in declining to comment on reports earlier this week that Manson was taken to a hospital in Bakersfield, 60 miles south of the prison.
+The department has declined to comment on reports from TMZ.com and the Los Angeles Times that earlier in the week Manson was taken to a hospital in Bakersfield, 60 miles south of the prison.

 Most Read Stories